by Kelly Dorfman, MS, LND, Co-Founder, Developmental Delay Resources

 Parents are justifiably alarmed when a child is eating poorly despite assurances many physicians offer.
 Poor nutrient intake can decrease intelligence and affect brain functioning, especially if it occurs during the first few years of life.

-Unfortunately, these indisputable facts are not enough to convince children to eat their whole grains and vegetables.
+Unfortunately, these indisputable facts are not enough to convince children to eat their whole foods and especially vegetables.
 The best most parents can do is offer consistently good choices and eliminate heavily processed, artificially colored and flavored foods.

 For those who have successfully removed junk foods from the family diet, what is left is often processed starches and fruits.
 Many are afraid to try to adjust the menu further, no matter how unbalanced, for fear that children will eat nothing.
 One mother of a two year old with a pervasive developmental disorder reported that her son ate only custard, rejecting every other food.